 Creation: Object name, start and end chainage/station, interval for triangulation, polygon count and creation of construction lines.

 Footer: OK, Create and Cancel buttons.
 Use the OK button to create the object and close the interface.
 The Create button creates the object and keeps the dialog box open for further editing.
 The Cancel button cancels all actions and closes the application.

 Browse to the LandXML file that contains the road alignment.

 The table shows all available lines, but only Active lines will be made available for creation of key sections.
 Only one Reference line can be selected.
 You can preview lines by selecting the Preview box.
 Remember to select the base point in Location by.

-Note that Bridge Creator is not reading the reference modelmodel which the designer can use as an aid when building another model
+Note that Bridge Creator is reading the LandXML file directly not the reference modelmodel which the designer can use as an aid when building another model

 A reference model is created in Tekla Structures or in other software and can be inserted to Tekla Structures.
 The reference model appears together with the model but it is not modified by Tekla Structures.
 The user can snap to reference model points.